Christian1984/vfrmap-for-vr/README.md

 # Releases and Download

-program zips releases are uploaded [here](https://github.com/Christian1984/vfrmap-for-vr/releases)
+Program zips releases are uploaded [here](https://github.com/Christian1984/vfrmap-for-vr/releases).

 # How to contribute?